Explore data analytics in Microsoft Fabric

 Screenshot of a pipeline with a Copy Data activity.

 When the pipeline starts to run, you can monitor its status in the Output pane under the pipeline designer.
-Use the (Refresh) icon to refresh the status, and wait until it has succeeeded (which may take 10 minutes or more).
+Use the (Refresh) icon to refresh the status, and wait until it has succeeded (which may take 10 minutes or more).
+This particular dataset contains more than 75 million rows, storing about 2.5 Gb of data.

 Note: If the new table is listed as unidentified, use its Refresh menu option to refresh the view.